Diseases of Central Nervous System

 of dystrophin are produced and disease is severe and progressive, with lethal outcome in the first 20 years of life.
 In Becker’s dystrophy with incidence of 1:35000 newborn boys, dystrophin is defective, but to a lesser degree,

 so that it is still functioning, and the disease begins later in life than Duchenne muscular dystrophy and runs a much less severe clinical course.
-Fetal precursor cell transplantation of peripheral myoblasts, liver,
+BCRO Fetal brain cell transplantation of spinal cord, and FCT's of peripheral myoblasts, liver,

 Ion channels are specific proteins which can ‘open and close’, and thereby control movement of ions Na+, K+, Ca++, Cl-, across cell membranes.